 In parallel with general open call for proposals, which ensures equal access for applicants and provides a continuous barometer for the state of arts and culture in the region, AFAC utilizes its accumulated experience in the region to design programs that can address geographic, thematic and demographically peripheral areas in need of support in the Arab world.
 AFAC has identified interventions that are critical, visible and meaningful to the region, which require sustained multi-year programs to be addressed.
 These programs will garner visibility both locally and internationally, and persuade local patrons that a thriving homegrown cultural scene demands support.

-The AFAC Documentary Program, launched 2013, is a three-program that funds and supports creative documentary films that address social realities in the Arab region.
-The program welcomes, on an annual basis, submissions of short, medium-length and feature documentary film projects that are in production and post-production.
+The AFAC Documentary Program, launched 2013, is a program that funds and supports creative documentary films that address social realities in the Arab region.
+The program welcomes, on an annual basis, submissions of short, medium-length and feature documentary film projects that are in development, production and post-production.

 The Arab Documentary Photography Program is a jointly funded program by AFAC and the Prince Claus Fund, in partnership with the Magnum Foundation, that aims to support creative documentary photographers in the Arab region, offering grantees both financial and professional support for their proposed photography projects.
-The program will run from 2014 to 2016.
+The program was launched in 2014.

 Crossroads targets independent Arab filmmakers exploring the frontiers of new possibilities offered by the current social and political turmoil in the region by offering both financial and professional support for film projects in development phases directed by emerging filmmakers who are discovering fertile grounds for innovation, creativity and experimentation amidst the upheaval engulfing the region.